nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-22-LocationIndependentReferences.md

 A typical Chunk Reference contains:
 * The CHID of the referenced chunk.
-* The Logical Offset of the Chunk in the object versin.
+* The Logical Offset of the Chunk in the object version.
 * The Logical Length of the decompressed payload.

 What it does not specified is any locations where the replicas are held.
 This means that the content can be migrated either for maintenance or load-balancing purposes without updating the Version Manifest.